bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 74°
-- Mostly Cloudy
+- Humid and Mostly Cloudy
-- 94% humidity
+- 95% humidity
 - 2 mph wind
 - 87% cloud cover
-- 30 AQI 🟩
+- 29 AQI 🟩
 - 0.07 inches of rain in the past 24 hours
 - 0.13 inches of rain expected in the next 48 hours